tb818/BEEM136/README.md

 # Install specified Python packages.
 This may take some time for
 pip install -r requirements.txt

-Then, open beem136_tb818_legal_aid_ew.ipynb and amend the project root to the relevant working directory.
+Then, open beem136_tb818_legal_aid_ew.ipynb as a Jupyter Notebook and amend the project root to the relevant working directory.
 Subsequent paths are well-defined.
+The code can now be executed using the .venv kernel (VS Code/Jupyter may require a restart).

 If successful, this should yield the following file structure: